18 Simple Steps You Should Take To Achieve Your Career Goals

 6. Let Your goals be Measurable

-Measurement is not what people take into considerations sometimes.
+Measurement is not what people take into consideration sometimes.
 The terms you use to set your goals should not be something you cannot measure.
 Measurable goals help you to know how far you have gone and how far you still need to go to reach your target.

 You can’t measure a goal like “be a good typist”.
 The term good is subjective and random.
 A better way is to have a goal like “get twenty percent faster on a keyboard.”
 Now you can measure your progress!